Sen.se: Mother and the Motion Cookies

 What the NISMO Watch is trying to do

 Nissan positions the watch as a bridge between driver and car.
-The concept is designed to connect via a smartphone app using Bluetooth Low Energy and surface data that drivers and track-day fans care about, such as average speed and fuel consumption, plus broader vehicle telematics and performance information.
+The concept is designed to connect via a smartphone app using Bluetooth Low Energy, a low-power wireless connection, and surface data that drivers and track-day fans care about, such as average speed and fuel consumption, plus broader vehicle telematics, meaning sensor and usage data from the car, and performance information.

 It also leans into biometrics.
 The concept includes a heart rate monitor, framing the watch as a way to understand not only the car’s performance, but the driver’s state too.